Table of Contents

 Delete task

-If the current mapping task fails to generate or is no longer needed, you can click the Delete task button to delete the task.
-Click Delete in the secondary confirmation pop-up to complete the deletion.
+If current mapping task fails or is no longer needed, click Delete task.
+Click Delete in the confirmation pop-up to complete deletion.

 Delete task

-After the task enters the mapping process, you can determine whether the mapping task is completed through the task status.
-When the status of the multi-map fusion task shows task completed, mapping result not ideal, or generation failed, it means the mapping task has ended.
+After the task enters the mapping process, use Task status to determine completion.
+When the multi-map fusion task status shows Task completed, Mapping result not ideal, or Generation failed, the mapping task has ended.

 Mapping task completed

-When the task status shows Task completed or Mapping result not ideal, it indicates that the mapping is successful, and the mapping result has been generated.
-After multi-map mapping is completed, the results will be displayed in the multi-map fusion management interface.
+When task status shows Task completed or Mapping result not ideal, mapping succeeded and results are generated.
+After multi-map mapping completes, results display in the multi-map fusion management interface.

-• Task completed: Mapping is completed and fusion is successful, resulting in a complete Mega Block.
+• Task completed: Mapping completed and fusion successful, resulting in a complete Mega Block.

-• Acquisition route compliance: Ensure the acquisition route complies with the specifications and that there is sufficient overlap between different submaps.
+• Acquisition route compliance: Ensure routes follow specifications with sufficient overlap between sub-maps.
 (Reference: Acquisition specifications)

-• File upload completeness: Ensure all files have been uploaded without omission.
+• File upload completeness: Ensure all files are uploaded without omissions.
 (Reference: Preview uploaded files)

-• Acquisition area coverage: Ensure the acquisition area covers all requirements without missed areas.
-(Reference: Review acquisition route)
+• Acquisition area coverage: Ensure full coverage of required areas without missed acquisitions.
+(Reference: Review acquisition routes)

-• Manual association accuracy: If manual association mapping was performed, ensure the submap relationships are specified accurately.
+• Manual association accuracy: If manual association mapping was performed, ensure sub-map relationships are correctly specified.
 (Reference: Manual association mapping)

-If any of the above issues are found, you can correct them and recreate the task.
-If all checks are confirmed correct, please contact us for assistance.
+If any issues are found, correct them and recreate the task.
+If all checks confirm no issues, contact us for assistance.

 View mapping results:

-• Check the mapping report: View the mapping report and find solutions based on the report information.
+• View mapping report: View mapping report and find solutions based on report information.

-• Refer to troubleshooting: Check the Mapping failure troubleshooting guide for solutions to common problems.
+• Reference troubleshooting: Consult Mapping failure troubleshooting guide for common solutions.

-• Contact technical support: If none of the above methods resolve the issue, contact EasyAR staff and provide the JobID from the mapping report for quick problem identification.
+• Contact technical support: If above methods don't resolve the issue, contact EasyAR staff and provide the JobID from the mapping report for quick problem identification.